NuTime: Numerically Multi-Scaled Embedding for Large-Scale Time-Series Pretraining: Experiments

 \subsection{Experimental Settings}

 \paragraph{Pretraining Dataset} Existing datasets for time-series analysis are relatively small individually.
 To address this limitation and facilitate large-scale pretraining, we propose to merge several existing datasets into a unified dataset.
 We consider three main sources: (1) UCR time series archive~\citep{dau2019ucr}, (2) UEA time series archive~\citep{bagnall2018uea} and (3) eight additional datasets used in recent technical papers~\citep{ijcai2021-324, zhang2022self}.
 The original training and testing splits of these datasets are retained, and only the training portions are merged.
 The merged dataset consists of approximately 1.89 million univariate sequences for training.
+With a crop size of 512 and a window size of 16, the training set amounts to about 60 million tokens.
 Details of the three data sources are provided below.

 (1) The \textsc{UCR} time series archive~\citep{dau2019ucr} contains 128 univariate time series datasets from various sources, including sensor, motion, trajectory, etc. In total, there are 60,555 in the training set of these 128 sub-datasets by their official split.